Agoric/documentation/main/zoe/guide/contracts/treasury.md

 opening a loan or increasing the amount of a loan.
 The `interestRate` is an annual rate.

-`ChargingPeriod` and `recordingPeriod` are parameters of the Treasury that apply to all loans.
+`ChargingPeriod` and `recordingPeriod` are parameters of the Vault that apply to all loans.
 They can be adjusted (by governance) to change how frequently interest is accrued, and how frequently interest is compounded.